csinchok/chipy-fcc-presentation/PITCHME.md

 Dear Chairman Pai, I have thoughts on restoring Internet freedom.
 I'm contacting you about restoring Internet freedom.
 Dear FCC, In the matter of the future of the Internet.</pre>

-+++

-I will leave it as an exercise to the reader to recreate this in Python.

 ---